Im-Himanshu/Data-ScientistPrep/DataScience-Notes/ObjectDetectionProblem&Models.md

 in NMS we are removing same object detected which is not max.
 Later in post-processing we have to perform NMS and IoU filtering which is drawback.

+The YOLO (You Only Look Once) series of object detection models was proposed in the following order:

+1. **YOLO (v1)** - **2016**
+   - Introduced by Joseph Redmon et al. in the paper *"You Only Look Once: Unified, Real-Time Object Detection."*
+   - A single neural network predicts bounding boxes and class probabilities directly from the entire image.

+2. **YOLOv2 (YOLO9000)** - **2017**
+   - Introduced in the paper *"YOLO9000: Better, Faster, Stronger."*
+   - Improved accuracy and introduced techniques like Batch Normalization, dimension priors, and multi-scale training.

+3. **YOLOv3** - **2018**
+   - Presented in *"YOLOv3: An Incremental Improvement."*
+   - Added features like a multi-scale feature pyramid network and better classification.

+4. **YOLOv4** - **2020**
+   - Proposed by Alexey Bochkovskiy et al.
+   - Improved performance with additional techniques like CSPNet, Bag of Freebies, and Bag of Specials.

+5. **YOLOv5** - **2020**
+   - Not an official version from the original authors but developed by Ultralytics.
+   - Widely adopted in the industry due to ease of use, flexibility, and active support.

+6. **YOLOv6** - **2022**
+   - Developed by Meituan for industrial applications.
+Focused on efficiency and real-time capabilities.

+7. **YOLOv7** - **2022**
+   - Claimed by Chien-Yao Wang et al. as the most efficient YOLO model for real-time object detection.
+Introduced Extended Efficient Layer Aggregation Networks (E-ELAN).

+8. **YOLOv8** - **2023**
+   - Released by Ultralytics, combining insights from YOLOv5 and YOLOv7.
+Focused on usability and performance.

+Each version built on the strengths of its predecessors while introducing novel techniques and optimizations for better accuracy, speed, and usability.

+**YOLOX** is another extension of the YOLO family, introduced in **2021** by **Megvii Technology**.
+It brought several improvements to the YOLO architecture, focusing on modernizing the framework for better performance and usability in object detection tasks.

+### Key Features of YOLOX:
+1. **Anchor-Free Design**:
+   - YOLOX departs from the traditional anchor-based approach used in earlier YOLO versions (YOLOv3/v4/v5).
+   - It adopts an anchor-free approach, simplifying the model and reducing computational overhead.

+2. **Decoupled Head**:
+   - YOLOX uses a decoupled head for classification and regression tasks.
+   - This separates the optimization of object classification and bounding box regression, leading to better performance.

+3. **Advanced Data Augmentation**:
+   - Incorporates advanced augmentation techniques like **MixUp** and **Mosaic**, which are highly effective for improving generalization.

+4. **SimOTA for Label Assignment**:
+   - Uses SimOTA (Optimal Transport Assignment) for dynamic label assignment, which improves the matching process between predicted boxes and ground truth during training.

+5. **State-of-the-Art Performance**:
+   - YOLOX achieves superior performance on benchmarks like COCO, with better accuracy and comparable inference speed to YOLOv5 and YOLOv4.

+### Comparison with Other YOLO Versions:
+- **Modern Design**: YOLOX is closer to state-of-the-art models like FCOS and ATSS due to its anchor-free nature and dynamic label assignment.
+- **Improved Accuracy**: It provides better mean Average Precision (mAP) compared to earlier YOLO models.
+- **Real-Time Capabilities**: Maintains a balance between speed and accuracy, making it suitable for real-time applications.

+### Impact:
+YOLOX modernized the YOLO framework by introducing techniques commonly found in newer object detection models while maintaining the simplicity and speed that YOLO is known for.
+It is widely used in applications requiring high accuracy and real-time performance.
 ---

 # R-CNN, Fast-RCNN, Faster RCNN